robohydra/robohydra/documentation/index.md

 This head always returns fixed, static content.
 A head of this class has the following properties:

-* `content`: the content to be sent back for every request.
+* `content` (optional): the content to be sent back for every request.
 This can be a string or a plain Javascript object.
+* `responses` (optional): an array of responses to send to the client (round-robin).
+Each response in the array can contain the properties `content`, `contentType` and `statusCode`.
+For each of these properties that is not given, the head's property is used instead.
 * `path` (optional): the regular expression matching URL paths to be handled by this head.
 Defaults to `/` if not present.
 * `contentType` (optional): the value for the `Content-Type` header in the response.
 If not present and content is an object, defaults to `application/json`.
+* `statusCode` (optional): the status code for the response.
+By default it's 200.

 ### RoboHydraHeadFilesystem